cappy128/Portfolio/README.md

 Just a test to see how much I can do within one work day.
 I spent circa 8-9 hours on this and haven't touched the code after that.
 Its a simple page to list X top albums from iTunes

 Data Viz - is a short showcase of different visualizations I made through the Dev Express package

+Youtube_AngularJS - A website that uses the youtube API to search and paly videos